sethdroberts/mrcnn-text-segmentation/README.md

 # nbdev_install_hooks
 ```

+Step 3: Switch kernel for notebook to “venv”

-Step 4: Install Jupyter kernel for venv
+Step 5: Install Jupyter kernel for venv

 ``` python
 # ipython kernel install --user --name=venv
 ```

-Step 5: Switch kernel for notebook to “venv”

 Do all coding in 00.core module until I figure out how to use multiple
 modules.
 ALWAYS use branches for everything.
 If I install any large